Table of contents

 It seems everybody I bump into has an opinion on our property markets.

-They’re reading all the news and while some believe our property markets are going to perform well moving forward, there are still many property pessimists who believe high inflation and interest rates and the "fixed rate cliff" will lead to a housing market collapse.
+They’re reading all the news, and while some believe our property markets are going to perform well moving forward, there are still many property pessimists who believe high inflation and interest rates and affordability challenges will lead to a housing market collapse.

 Property Consulting